mohammednumaan/imagined-assignment/README.md

 I also implemented caching for routes that are frequently requested such as the route which **Fetches** all the products from ther server.
 Note that this is a basic implementation of caching and uses the standard `Cache-Aside` strategy.

+For this assignment, I implemented caching in routes that fetches a large portion of data, namely `weekly orders` and `all products` data fetches, for simplicity.

 This is a visual representation of it:
 ![cache_strategy](image-2.png)